briancavalier/hello-wire.js/README.md

 	// The debug plugin outputs wiring progress and diagnostic info
 	// to the console
 	{ module: 'wire/debug' },
-	// Load the basic wire.js dom plugin, which provides the `dom!`
+	// Load the basic wire.js dom plugin, which provides the `dom.first!`
 	// resolver used above.
 	{ module: 'wire/dom' }
 ]